7Block Labs

 1) Design your interface contracts before you write code

-• Use machine-readable contracts for each transport:
+• Next, make sure to use machine-readable contracts for each transport type:

-• OpenAPI for REST.
+• OpenAPI for your REST APIs.

 2) Ethereum in 2025: wire the latest protocol features into your API